Manifold Approximation by Moving Least-Squares Projection (MMLS): Introduction

 The digital revolution in which we live has resulted in vast amounts of high dimensional data.
 This proliferation of knowledge inspires both the industrial and research communities to explore the underlying patterns of these information-seas.
 However, navigating through these resources encompasses both computational and statistical difficulties.
 Whereas the computational challenge is clear when dealing with Big-Data, the statistical issue is a bit more subtle.

-Apparently, data lying in very high dimensions is usually sparse - a phenomenon sometimes referred to by the name \textit{the curse of dimensionality}.
+Apparently, data lying in very high dimensions is usually sparsely distributed - a phenomenon sometimes referred to by the name \textit{the curse of dimensionality}.
 Explicitly, one million data points, arbitrarily distributed in $\mathbb{R}^{100}$ is too small a data-set for data analysis.
 Therefore, the effectiveness of pattern recognition tools is somewhat questionable, when dealing with high dimensional data \cite{hughes1968mean, donoho2000highDimensions, bellman1957dynamic}.
 However, if these million data points are assumed to be situated near a low dimensional manifold, e.g., up to six dimensions, then, in theory, we have enough data points for valuable data analysis.

-One way to overcome the aforementioned obstacle is to assume that the data points are situated on a lower dimensional manifold and apply various algorithms to learn the underlying manifold, prior to applying other analysis.
-In most \textit{manifold learning} algorithms, the process of learning a manifold from a point-cloud is, in fact, the process of embedding the point-cloud into a lower dimensional Euclidean space.
+One way to overcome the aforementioned obstacle is to assume that the data points are situated on a lower-dimensional manifold and apply various algorithms to learn the underlying manifold, prior to applying other analyses.
+In most \textit{manifold learning} algorithms, the process of learning a manifold from a point-cloud is, in fact, the process of embedding the point-cloud into a lower-dimensional Euclidean space.
 These procedures are sometimes called dimension reduction, which is a more suitable name.